MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 author: kaushika-msft
 ms.author: kaushika-msft; v-tea
 ms.localizationpriority: medium
+ms.custom:
+  - CI ID 116803
+  - CSSTroubleshoot
+manager: dcscontentpm
 ---

 # Resolve Windows activation error codes

-> **Home users**
+> [!NOTE]
-> This article is intended for use by support agents and IT professionals.
-If you're looking for more information about Windows activation error messages, see [Get help with Windows activation errors](https://support.microsoft.com/help/10738/windows-10-get-help-with-activation-errors).
+> This article is intended for technical support agents and IT professionals If you're looking for more information about Windows activation error messages, see [Get help with Windows activation errors](https://support.microsoft.com/help/10738/windows-10-get-help-with-activation-errors).

 This article provides troubleshooting information to help you respond to error messages that you may receive when you try to use a Multiple Activation Key (MAK) or the Key Management Service (KMS) to perform Volume Activation on one or more Windows-based computers.
 Look for the error code in the following table, and then select the link to see more information about that error code and how to resolve it.